Paws, Inc.

-Paws Incorporated, legally known as Paws, Inc., is an American comic studio and production company founded by American cartoonist Jim Davis in 1981 to support the Garfield comic strips and its licensing.
-The company was originally located in Davis' home state of Indiana.
-Its building was established in Muncie in 1989, relocated from Davis' own farm when he was a boy.
+Paws, Inc., doing business as Paws, Incorporated, is an American comic studio and production company founded by American cartoonist Jim Davis in 1981 to support the Garfield comic strips and its licensing.
+The company is located at the Paramount Pictures studio lot in Los Angeles.
+It was originally located in Muncie, Indiana, relocated in 1989 from Davis' own farm when he was a boy, and then was relocated to One Astor Plaza in New York City after being acquired in 2019 by the second incarnation of Viacom months before its re-merger with CBS.

 In 1994, the company purchased all rights to the classic Garfield comic strips from 1978 to 1993 from United Feature Syndicate, although United still holds the original black-and-white daily strips and original color Sunday strips.
 The full-color daily strips and recolored Sunday strips are copyrighted to Paws as they are considered a different product.
 The strip is currently distributed by Andrews McMeel Syndication (formerly Universal Press Syndicate and Universal Uclick), while rights for the strip remain with Paws, Inc. By 2015, the company employed almost fifty artists and administrators.